How to get offered a place at the world's best boarding schools

 - Teachers, advisors and counsellors in your school.
 They'll be able to help you choose the right school for you and help you to really think about your strengths and how to shine in your application

 - Alumni of the school (those who studied there) or current students.
 If you don't know any, then the school might be able to put you in touch with some.
 Searching platforms such as LinkedIn can also be a good way to find them, especially alumni.
 They'll be able to give you insights into what the school is really like and provide some unique insights into the community, the experience and the application process.
 Even if you can't speak to them directly, reading stories of alumni or stories about current students will give you a strong flavour for the character of a school and the types of people who attend.
+You might be interested in learning what UWC alumni want new students to know, in addition to how UWC alumni are changing the world.

 Keep your options open